Home / Students

 I don't have a car

-Download Herdy — open the app and see rides already happening near you.
-No search needed.
+Open the app and see rides already happening near you.
+No search needed — your suburb is your starting point.

 I drive to campus

-Students heading the same way send ride requests.
-Review their profiles and confirm who joins.
+Students heading your way send ride requests.
+Review their profiles and confirm who joins — you're always in control.

 FAQ